 The best part of making your own hidden ring bath bombs is that you can choose the jewelry you put in them.
 A simple ring or two would be the perfect surprise for girls of any age, while a fancier ring would make a great Valentine’s Day or anniversary present for a significant other.
 But no need to stop at rings when necklaces, bracelets and earrings would be equally appreciated.

 Obviously if you’re hiding an expensive piece of jewelry inside (fellas, an engagement ring perhaps?), you’ll want to be careful to protect it from the elements.
-The baking soda and citric acid can do real damage, so you’ll want to put the ring in plastic before making your bombs.
+The baking soda and citric acid can do real damage, so you’ll want to put the ring in something airtight and plastic before making your bombs.
 I recommend tucking it inside a small vending capsule and then molding your bath bombs around it.

 But if you’re using inexpensive costume jewelry, simply wrapping the ring in plastic wrap or parchment paper should do the trick.
 While you don’t want the bath bomb ingredients to touch the ring, a little hot water shouldn’t hurt anything.